KubraIsik/tobeto-test-assignments/selenium_python_3/readme.md

 To check various conditions that is expected to verify like checking text of the error message that is appear on the webpage.

 Some of the commands as examples for assertion commands:
+### 'assert' command
+Check if that a variable is an expected value.
 ### 'wait for element visible' command
 Simply wait for a given time to Selenium find the element that will be located.
 To protect test to crash